 DISCUSSION

 Popularly, surfing is a sport practiced by athletes of different ages and often associated with long periods of practice.
-In the present study, the average practice time among the participants of the survey was 2.4 daily hours, with weekly frequency of 3.5 days.
+In the present study, the average practice time among the participants of the survey was 2.4 daily hours, with a weekly frequency of 3.5 days.
 Moreover, 29 surfers (44%) reported practicing the sport for over 10 years.
-Similar results can be observed in Moraes, Guimarães and Gomes (10), which investigated the prevalence of lesions in surfers from the coast of Paraná, where the majority of participants (47%) declared surfing for 10 years or more, practicing the sport from 2 to 4 times a week (65%); 2 to 4 hours per day (92%).
-Similarly, Steinman et al. (6) to investigate the Northeast, Southeast and South of Brazil, found that surfers evaluated practiced the sport an average of 2.6 days per week, with an average duration of 2.6 hours.
+Similar results were observed by Moraes, Guimarães and Gomes (10), who investigated the prevalence of injuries in surfers from the coast of Paraná, where the majority of participants (47%) stated they had been surfing for 10 years or more, practicing the sport from 2 to 4 times a week (65%), 2 to 4 hours per day (92%).
+Similarly, Steinman et al. (6), when investigating the Northeast, Southeast and South of Brazil, found that their participants practiced the sport an average of 2.6 days per week, with an average duration of 2.6 hours.

 In this study, the participants were subdivided into categories, with most belonging to the recreational category (65%), followed by 23% belonging to the amateur category and only 12% to the Professional category.
-The study by Moraes, Guimarães and Gomes (10) shows similar results, with 70% of the sample being recreational surfers, 28% amateurs and 2% professionals.
-These outcomes are supported by another study by Base et al. (7) which also concluded that the sample was of surfers belonging to the recreational category (67%), followed by amateurs (29%) and professionals (3%) of the coastal States of the Northeast, Southeast and South of Brazil.
+Moraes, Guimarães and Gomes (10) showed similar results, with 70% of the sample being recreational surfers, 28% amateurs and 2% professionals.
+These outcomes are supported by another study by Base et al. (7), who also concluded that the sample was of surfers belonging to the recreational category (67%), followed by amateurs (29%) and professionals (3%) of the coastal States of the Northeast, Southeast and South of Brazil.

-Regarding the level of physical activity, the ACSM - American College of Sports Medicine (18) emphasizes that in order to promote and maintain health, it is necessary that healthy adults practice moderate aerobic physical activity for, at least, 30 minutes a day, five times a week.
+Regarding the level of physical activity, the ACSM - American College of Sports Medicine (18) - emphasizes that in order to promote and maintain health, it is necessary that healthy adults practice moderate aerobic physical activity for at least 30 minutes a day, five times a week.
 Alternatively, those adults can engage in intense aerobic physical activities for at least 20 minutes a day, three times a week.
-Most surfers in this study were categorized as very active (60.6%) or active (36.4%), according to IPAQ, consistent with Romariz, Guimarães and Marinho (19) with 83.2% of the surfers who were investigated classified as very active (83.2%).
+Most surfers in this study were categorized as very active (60.6%) or active (36.4%), according to IPAQ, which is consistent with Romariz, Guimarães and Marinho’s study (19), in which 83.2% of the investigated surfers were classified as very active (83.2%).

-Concerning BMI, Mendez-Villanueva and Bishop (1) indicate that excessive weight can be disadvantageous when executing some specific surfing maneuvers, as well as for performance in the sport, since coordination and the economy of effort may be affected.
+Concerning BMI, Mendez-Villanueva and Bishop (1) indicated that excessive weight can be disadvantageous when executing some specific surfing maneuvers, as well as when practicing the sport, since coordination and stamina may be affected.
 In this sense, the practice of physical exercise can directly influence the control and maintenance of body weight, as it is able to reduce the amount of fat and increase or maintain lean body mass.
 In our study, most surfers were classified as eutrophic (73%), suggesting that the level of physical activity is contributing in the regulation of body mass.